CIL Collection & Spending

 The documents are identical and allow the CIL bid determination process to continue.
 They are also clear on what will be funded by CIL.

-The first Infrastructure Funding Statements for both Councils (which are different) were agreed by each Council on the 9th November and were published on the Council’s web site on the 12th December 2020.
-Both Council’s CIL Position Statement became obsolete and have been removed from the web site.
+The first statements for both Councils (which are different) were agreed by each Council on 9 November 2020.
+They were published on the Councils' website on 12 December 2020.

 Babergh Infrastructure Funding Statement